capactio/capact/docs/tutorial/jira-installation/README.md

 	</details>

-1. Get Argo Workflow logs to check the uploaded TypeInstance ID:
+1. Get the Argo Workflow logs to check the uploaded TypeInstance ID:

     **Using Argo CLI**